David Ben-Gurion: Role in 1948 exodus of Palestinians

-Attitude towards Arabs
+Views on Arab relations and coexistence

 Ben-Gurion published two volumes setting out his views on relations between Zionists and the Arab world: We and Our Neighbors, published in 1931, and My Talks with Arab Leaders published in 1967.
 Ben-Gurion believed in the equal rights of Arabs who remained in and would become citizens of Israel.
 He was quoted as saying, "We must start working in Jaffa.
 Jaffa must employ Arab workers.
 And there is a question of their wages.
 I believe that they should receive the same wage as a Jewish worker.
 An Arab has also the right to be elected president of the state, should he be elected by all."

 Ben-Gurion recognised the strong attachment of Palestinian Arabs to the land.
 In an address to the United Nations on 2 October 1947, he doubted the likelihood of peace:

 This is our native land; it is not as birds of passage that we return to it.
 But it is situated in an area engulfed by Arabic-speaking people, mainly followers of Islam.
 Now, if ever, we must do more than make peace with them; we must achieve collaboration and alliance on equal terms.
 Remember what Arab delegations from Palestine and its neighbors say in the General Assembly and in other places: talk of Arab-Jewish amity sound fantastic, for the Arabs do not wish it, they will not sit at the same table with us, they want to treat us as they do the Jews of Bagdad, Cairo, and Damascus.

 Nahum Goldmann criticised Ben-Gurion for what he viewed as a confrontational approach to the Arab world.
 Goldmann wrote, "Ben-Gurion is the man principally responsible for the anti-Arab policy, because it was he who molded the thinking of generations of Israelis."
 Simha Flapan quoted Ben-Gurion as stating in 1938: "I believe in our power, in our power which will grow, and if it will grow agreement will come..."

+Goldmann reported that Ben Gurion had told him in private in 1956:

 In 1909, Ben-Gurion attempted to learn Arabic but gave up.
 He later became fluent in Turkish.
 The only other languages he was able to use when in discussions with Arab leaders were English, and to a lesser extent, French.